-The company has struck a deal with Apple Inc. (AAPL) to sell into the iAd mobile network, according to documents obtained by Bloomberg News.
+The company has struck a deal with Apple Inc. (AAPL:US) to sell into the iAd mobile network, according to documents obtained by Bloomberg News.
 Time Inc. declined to comment on the agreement.

 Time Inc.’s stable of publications include some of the world’s best-known magazines, such as Sports Illustrated, Fortune and Entertainment Weekly.
 Still, Time Inc.’s annual sales and profit growth have trailed those of the parent company’s television and film operations since the AOL spinoff.

 Bloomberg News and Bloomberg Businessweek compete with Time Inc.'s publications.